The Stern Show has welcomed many A-list guests, but today Howard sat down with A-plus-plus-plus list superstar Gwyneth Paltrow.

-The first movie Gwyneth was offered was the smash hit classic 'Cool As Ice' starring none other than screen icon Vanilla Ice.
+The first movie Gwyneth was offered was the smash hit classic "Cool As Ice" starring none other than Vanilla Ice.
 It appeared that Gwyneth considered it for about one page.
-Her late father, the great Bruce Paltrow, read the script to the part where his daughter gave Vanilla Ice her phone number – it ended in '6969' – and he expressly forbade her from doing it.
+Her late father, the great Bruce Paltrow, read the script to the part where his daughter gave Vanilla Ice her phone number—it ended in "6969"—and he expressly forbade her from doing it.

-Her breakout role came as Brad Pitt's wife in the movie 'Se7en' (aka Seven).
-The two of them fell in love, and there's plenty more on that in a minute.
+Her breakout role came as Brad Pitt's wife in the movie "Se7en."
+The two of them fell in love (and there's plenty more on that in a minute).

-It's a good thing she said yes because she really loved playing the part and working with Robert, even though the entire first movie was basically improvised.
+It's a good thing she said because she really loved playing the part and working with Robert, even though she said the entire first movie was basically improvised.

 THE ONES THAT GOT AWAY:

 Gwyneth turned down the Heather Graham role in "Boogie Nights" and was a final contender for the role of Kate Winslet role in "Titanic."

 It was rumored that she passed on Cameron Diaz's part in "Gangs of New York," but she told Howard she didn't remember turning that one down.